 OR

-If you wish to cancel a pending LinkedIn connection request, first click My Network on your LinkedIn profile home page.
+In the meantime, if you just wish to cancel a pending LinkedIn connection request, first click My Network on your LinkedIn profile home page.

 Choose Sent and the Withdraw option that’s next to the LinkedIn member’s name.